haifabenaouicha/BIS_TEST/README.md

 ---

 ### `FactLoadJob`
-**Please note streaming approach didn't work for me and I was too tired to make it run smoothly**
+> ⚠️ **Please note:** Streaming approach didn't work for me and I was too tired to make it run smoothly.

 **Purpose:** Process real-time orders data using Spark Structured Streaming and join with existing dimensional data for analytics.